Ralli22 - The very best

-This event however, was not your usual rally fans setting, no damp forestry roads and miles of walking to find the ultimate corner.
+The event however, was not your usual rally fans setting, no damp forestry roads and miles of walking to find the ultimate corner.
 The Blenheim venue was set on the manicured lawns of a magnificent palace and was best described as cucumber sandwiches (with no crusts) and expensive champagne opposed to a cold pork pie and a flask of tea.

 The gate crasher

-This iconic and rare Group B MG 6R4 Metro made a surprised appearance at the event, like a 'gate crasher' at a posh wedding the car lined up at the end of the Ralli22 collection.
+This iconic and rare Group B 6R4 Metro made a surprised appearance at the event, like a 'gate crasher' at a posh wedding the car lined up at the end of the Ralli22 collection.
 Of course it was never going to look out of place, it was chassis 088 and Colin McRea and Nicky Grist's metro!
-Nevertheless, the car make a fabulous run down the short stage, that magical V6 engine note making a sound that brings a smile to every rally fans face.
+Nevertheless, the car made a fabulous run down the short stage, the magical V6 engine note making a sound that brings a smile to every rally fans face.